Natal kicks of compact objects: Introduction

 \section{Introduction}

 All the stars in our Milky Way Galaxy move with velocities that are related to their origin and age.
-The Milky Way stellar population is roughly divided into a halo, a bulge (with a bar), the thick disk, and the thin disk \citep{BinneyTremaine1987book, GilmoreReid1983MNRAS}.
-The oldest Galactic stellar population (Population II) consists of low-mass stars in the halo born with sub-solar metallicities, as well as stars in the bulge and globular clusters.
+The Milky Way stellar population is roughly divided into the halo, the bulge (with the bar), the thick disk, and the thin disk \citep{BinneyTremaine1987book, GilmoreReid1983MNRAS}.
+The oldest Galactic stellar population (Population II) consists of low-mass stars in the halo born with sub-solar metallicities ($<10$\% of solar), as well as globular clusters and some stars in the bulge.
+The thick disk is sometimes called an intermediate Population II; it has an iron to hydrogen ratio of [Fe/H]$\lesssim-0.8$ \citep{2011ApJ...730....3S}.
 The halo has a roughly spherical shape with stars moving at random velocities comparable to or even exceeding the rotational velocity of the Milky Way.
-Due to a paucity of cold and dense gas, new stars do not form in the halo anymore.
+Due to a paucity of cold and dense gas, star formation has ceased in the halo.

 The thin disk is very different from the halo.
 Its vertical height scale is $\approx 260$~pc, see \cite{Everall2022MNRAS} for more details on statistical and systematic errors.
 Most of the modern star formation in the Milky Way occurs in the thin disk and is mostly limited to the shining pattern of the spiral arms visible thanks to short-lived, luminous massive stars.
 The thick disk is significantly older, composed of low-mass stars, and presently does not have significant star formation.
 Thin and thick disks are frequently combined and jointly considered as the Milky Way disk.